DexteR-mask/DexteR-mask/README.md

 - 👋 Hi, I’m @Jaspreet Singh
-- 👀 I’m interested in React Native, IOT, Blockchain, Linux, Oleds
+- 👀 I’m interested in React , IOT, Blockchain, Linux, Oleds
 - 🌱 I’m currently learning Google Cloud Platform ,Kubernetes, Hackintosh,
 - 📫 How to reach me  "The quieter you become the more you hear about Me"